entroky/log-timer/README.md

 # 🎯 Log Timer

-Utility for time-blocking, deep work sessions, and productivity logging.
-Perfect for engineers, students, researchers, and professionals who need focused work sprints with intelligent overrun tracking and seamless note-taking.
+A lightning-fast utility for **time-blocking, deep work, and productivity logging**.
+Ideal for engineers, researchers, writers, students, and anyone who wants ultra-efficient focus sessions, smart overtime alerts, and seamless note capture—all with the speed of a keystroke.

+***

 ## ✨ Features

-### 🖥️ **Visual Timer Overlay**
+### 🖥️ **Minimal, Always-On-Top Timer Overlay**
-- Always-on-top countdown timer in your screen corner
+- Always visible, sits in a screen corner
-- Color-coded display: Red (normal) → Blue (elapsed mode) → Magenta (overrun)
-- Shows `block time + overtime` format during overrun (e.g., `1200 + 45`)
+- Color-coded:
+  - **Red:** Countdown (normal mode)
+  - **Blue:** Elapsed (count up)
+  - **Magenta:** Overtime/Overrun
+- Instantly togglable via hotkey for elapsed/remaining

-### ⏰ **Smart Time Management**
+### ⏰ **Flexible, Smart Time Management**
-- Flexible time blocks from minutes to hours
+- Set any time block—minutes or hours
-- Pause/resume functionality for interruptions
+- Pause/resume instantly for interruptions (Ctrl + Space)
-- Reset timer without losing session context
+- Reset timer to original value anytime (Ctrl + Shift + Space)
-- Toggle between elapsed and remaining time views
+- Toggle view: see time left (Ctrl+↑) or time elapsed (Ctrl+↓)

-### 🔔 **Intelligent Overrun Alerts**
+### 🔔 **Gentle Overtime Alerts**
-- Customizable beep intervals when exceeding planned time
-- Optional silent mode (set to 0)
-- Gentle accountability without harsh interruptions
+- Auto beep at chosen overrun intervals—subtle accountability
+- Customize beep timing or silence it entirely

-### 📝 **Comprehensive Logging System**
+### 📝 **Intelligent Logging System**
-- Auto-creates `DailyLog.txt` in your Documents folder
+- Creates `DailyLog.txt` in your **Documents** folder—no setup required
-- Logs session starts with timestamp, duration, and reason
+- Logs every session start, end, and optional notes with timestamps
-- Real-time note-taking during sessions (Alt+T)
-- Overrun-aware time tracking in logs
-- Live integration with Notepad for instant visibility
+- Real-time note logging (Ctrl + ,) during focus (with instant Notepad paste if focused)
+- All actions append to your log for permanent tracking

-### ⌨️ **Hotkey-Driven Workflow**
+### ⌨️ **Blazing Fast, One-Handed Hotkeys**
-- No mouse clicks needed during focus sessions
-- Universal timestamp insertion (Win+Alt+C)
-- Quick note logging without breaking flow
-- Emergency stop for urgent interruptions
+- All commands are ergonomic, fast, and rarely conflict with typing/editor/terminal use
+- No function-keys required—everything is under your left hand or on punctuation

+***

 ## 🚀 Quick Start